bgarnb/bgarnb.github.io/_publications/manuscript01.md

 ---
-title: "Serious games as a malleable learning medium: The effects of narrative, gameplay, and making on students' performance and attitudes"
+title: "Serious games as a malleable learning medium: The effects of narrative, gameplay, and making on students performance and attitudes"
 collection: publications
 permalink: /publication/manuscript01
 date: 2017